 If one or more tenant VMs become corrupted, but the rest of the production site, including the most critical VMs and Veeam Backup & Replication infrastructure, remain operative, the tenant can perform partial site failover.
 With partial site failover, the tenant can quickly recover a corrupted VM by failing over to its replica on the cloud host.

-Partial site failover for VM replicas created in an Organization vDC is performed in the similar way as partial site failover for VM replicas created on a cloud host provided through a hardware plan.
-The difference is that Veeam Backup & Replication does not start network extension appliances on the SP and tenant sides if network connectivity for tenant VM replicas is provided via an NSX Edge gateway or IPsec VPN connection.
+Partial site failover for VM replicas created in an organization VDC is performed in the similar way as partial site failover for VM replicas created on a cloud host provided through a hardware plan.
+The difference is that Veeam Backup & Replication does not start network extension appliances on the SP and tenant sides if network connectivity for tenant VM replicas is provided using an NSX Edge gateway or IPsec VPN connection.

 - The tenant starts the partial site failover process for a VM in the tenant Veeam Backup & Replication console.

 - Veeam Backup & Replication rolls back the VM replica on the cloud host to the required restore point.
 To do this, it reverts the VM replica to the necessary snapshot in the replica chain.

 - Veeam Backup & Replication powers on the VM replica.
 The state of the VM replica is changed from Normal to Failover.
 If the original VM still exists and is running, the original VM remains powered on.

 - [Optional] If the SP network extension appliance was deployed in the organization VDC that acts as a cloud host, Veeam Backup & Replication powers on the network extension appliance VM in the organization VDC and configures network settings on the appliance:

 - Starts a VPN server on the network extension appliance to establish a secure VPN tunnel through the cloud gateway to the appliance on the tenant side.